 - Bake for 8-10 minutes or until the edges start to turn golden brown.

-- Transfer to a cookie sheet to cool.
+- Transfer to a cookie sheet to cool completely.

-- Place the icing sugar in the bowl of stand mixer.
-Add the water, corn syrup and almond extract.
-Mix well to combine.
+- Combine all the ingredients together in the bowl of stand mixer.
+Mix on low speed for 30 seconds, then beat on high speed until well combined.
 (If the icing is a little too runny, add some more icing sugar.
 If it is too dry, add a little more water.)

 - Transfer the icing to a piping bag, fitted with a Wilton #2 round piping tip (i.e. a very small, round, tip).